JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 ## History

-A brief historical review of some AWS developments will set the stage for the Loveless architecture and provide its motivain.
+A brief historical review of some AWS developments will set the stage for the Loveless architecture and illustrate its motivation.
+This section simply presents the record; analysis happens in later sections.

-### Lambda started the serverless revolution in AWS
+### Lambda

 Lambda was introduced in 2014, starting the serverless movement within AWS.
-AWS needed a mechanism to allow customers to pair custom logic with their industrial scale services that do the "undifferentiated heavy lifting."
+They needed a mechanism to allow customers an easy way to pair custom logic to their industrial scale services which do the "undifferentiated heavy lifting."
 Lambda was their solution.

 One of the more subtle benefits of developing for AWS Lambda is that it forces the dev team to follow mature cloud coding practices.
 "Oh my